 “Legal physician-assisted dying in Oregon and the Netherlands: The question of “vulnerable” groups.
 A reply to I.G.
 Finlay and R. George.”
 July, 27 2011.
 Margaret P. Battin, Agnes van der Heide, Linda Ganzini, Gerrit van der Wal, Bregje D. Onwuteaka.
 Journal of Medical Ethics, Vol. 37, No. 3, pp. 171-174.

 This article defends the data the authors collected and refutes Finlay and George’s argument that being in the position to request physician assisted death makes one vulnerable by nature.
-The authors argue that the way opposers of physician assisted death define vulnerable groups is different than how they have in their studies because they recognize all types of “vulnerable” groups, not just the ten most common groups that Finlay and George identify.
+The authors argue that the way opponents of physician-hastened dying define vulnerable groups is different than how they have in their studies because they recognize all types of “vulnerable” groups, not just the ten most common groups that Finlay and George identify.
 They argue that Finlay and George’s critique of their data merely reflects the limitations of their study.

 “Quality of Death and Dying in Patients Who Request Physician-Assisted Death.”
 April 6, 2011.
 Kathryn A. Smith, Elizabeth R. Goy, Theresa A. Harvath and Linda Ganzini.
 Journal of Palliative Medicine, Vol. 14, No. 4, pp. 445-450.